hipotures/identity/README.md

 Identity uses GStreamer, and therefore your system's or Flatpak GNOME Platform's installed GStreamer plugins.
 In particular, Identity won't work at all without the `playbin3` element (typically in `gst-plugins-base`).

+For showing images, Identity uses [glycin].
+When packaging Identity, remember to add runtime dependencies needed by glycin, like glycin-loaders.
+You can find the full list in [glycin's documentation](https://docs.rs/glycin/latest/glycin/#external-dependencies).

 ## Contributing translations

 You can help translate Identity: https://l10n.gnome.org/module/identity/.
 Any help is appreciated!